Lightsail load balancers

 A Lightsail load balancer distributes incoming web traffic among multiple Lightsail instances, in multiple Availability Zones.
 Load balancing increases the availability and fault tolerance of the application on your instances.

 You can add and remove instances from your Lightsail load balancer as your needs change, without disrupting the overall flow of requests to your application.

 With Lightsail load balancing, we create a DNS host name and route any requests sent to this host name to a pool of target Lightsail instances.
-You can add as many target instances to your load balancer as you like, as long as you stay within your Lightsail account limits for total number of instances.
+You can add as many target instances to your load balancer as you like, as long as you stay within your Lightsail account quotas for total number of instances.

 You can set up HTTPS using a validated SSL/TLS certificate so that your load balancer can also handle encrypted traffic.
 For more information, see SSL/TLS certificates in Lightsail.

 By default, a Lightsail load balancer performs health checks on the attached instances at the root of the web application.
 The health checks monitor the health of the instances so that the load balancer can send requests only to the healthy instances.
 For more information, see Health checking for a Lightsail load balancer.

 You can also enable session persistence for your users.
 This is helpful if you're storing session information locally in the user's browser.
 For example, you might be running a Magento e-commerce application with a shopping cart on Lightsail.
 If your users add items to their shopping cart and then end their session, when they come back the shopping cart items will still be there if you turn on session persistence.
 Learn more about session persistence